Future-House/aviary/README.md

 aviary tools [env name]
 ```

-This will start a server that allows you to view the tools and call them, viewing the descriptions/types and output that an agent would see when using the server.
+This will start a server that allows you to view the tools and call them, viewing the descriptions/types and output that an agent would see when using the tools.

 ## Environments